codio-content/Javascript_Maze-Algorithms_conditional_statements/.guides/content/Why----again-c4bd.md

 Javascript also returns `true` for the condition when you assign a variable value like this.

+So, after the `keyCode = 'RIGHT'` the value of `keyCode` has actually been changed to `'RIGHT'`.
+As a result, the following statements will all evaluate to `false`.

 ## Moving left
 Let's say you press the left arrow.
 Javascript first moves the player left, as `keyCode == 'LEFT'` is true.
 However, it then goes on to the next `if` statement and now moves it right again, for the reasons we described above, so it appears as if the player has not moved at all.